singintime/vodit/README.md

 # vodit

 Minimalist dependency injector.
-No dependencies, no decorators.
+No frills, no dependencies, no decorators.

+## How to build

+`npm run build`

+## How to run tests

+`npm run test`